zjnolen/PopGLen/docs/config.md

 run with `--configfile`.
 A similar approach can be used to trying out different analysis parameters.

-??? note "Example use of multiple datasets
+??? note "Example use of multiple datasets"
     Say you want to run PopGLen on two sets of samples, but use the same reference.
 You can have two sample lists: `dataset1_samples.tsv` and `dataset2_samples.tsv`, and two config files: `dataset1_config.tsv` and